inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_api_gateway_usage_plan.md

 ## Parameters

 `usage_plan_id` _(required)_

-: The identifier of a UsagePlan resource.
+: The identifier of a usage plan resource.

 ## Properties

 `id`
-: The identifier of a UsagePlan resource.
+: The identifier of a usage plan resource.

 : **Field**: `id`